ibukun-brain/ibukun-brain/README.md

 - 🧠 Experimenting with **machine learning models** for predictive analytics
 - 🔍 Using **AI-powered automation** to improve productivity
 - 💬 Exploring **NLP and conversational AI** to build smarter interactions
-- 🛠️ Integrating **AI tools** into real-world applications for enhanced decision-making
+- 🛠️ Integrating **AI tools (RAG Bot, AI agents, RAG agents)** into real-world applications for enhanced decision-making

 I see AI not just as a tool, but as a **creative partner** in solving problems, unlocking insights, and pushing the boundaries of what’s possible.